Shyheim Carter

-Early life and high school
+Early life

 Carter was born on December 15, 1997, in Kentwood, Louisiana.
 He attended Kentwood High School and played quarterback and cornerback; he was ranked a four-star recruit and was considered one of the top prospects in the state.
 He was first-team all-state as both a junior and senior and was selected to play in the Under Armour All-America Game.
 He was also the Class 1A Offensive MVP in his last two years and led Kentwood to a state championships in 2015 after having thrown for 2,443 yards, ran for 1,648 yards, and intercepted five passes.
 Carter was ranked by ESPN as the 40th-best player nationally, the 6th-best cornerback and 4th-best player in the state.
 He committed to play college football for the Alabama Crimson Tide, de-committed, and then committed to the school again.

 College career

 As a true freshman at Alabama in 2016, Carter appeared in nine games and posted seven tackles.
 He later noted that when he first arrived, he thought he would never be able to learn the playbook, but by his senior year, he had become known as one of the most knowledgeable players on the team.
 In Carter's sophomore year, he played all 14 games and posted seven tackles with a pass breakup.
 Carter became a starter for the first time in the 2018 season.
 That year, he totaled 44 tackles, (Note: Listed in some sources as 43.)
 10 pass breakups and two interceptions returned for touchdowns.
 In his senior year, 2019, Carter recorded 43 tackles, 2.5 TFLs, seven pass breakups and an interception.
 He finished his tenure at Alabama having appeared in 50 games, 23 as a starter at the STAR nickelback position, and recorded 101 tackles, 6.0 TFLs, 21 pass breakups, three interceptions and two forced fumbles.